Local Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

-• As required we work with various professionals, they are invited to attend the setting to observe and work with your child in this environment.
-Parent’s consent is obtained and they are invited into the setting when necessary to meet with staff and other professionals.
+As and when required we will work with various professionals; they are invited to attend the setting to observe and work with your child in this environment.

-• We work in partnership with parents and professionals, having TAC (Team Around the Child) meetings to discuss targets and outcomes.
+• We will work in partnership with parents and professionals, having TAC (Team Around the Child) meetings to discuss targets and outcomes.

 • Parents will receive a copy of every report written on their child.